nomasystems/erf/README.md

 When following a code-first approach to develop APIs, the interface is produced as a result of the implementation and, therefore, client-side code, integration tests and other parts of the system that depend on the API behaviour, need to wait until the server-side work is done.

 Design-first is an approach to API development that prioritises the design of the API before its implementation.
-The explicit contract produced in this design, that should be the result of an agreement between the stakeholders of the API, aims to reduce bottlenecks in the development process.
+The explicit contract produced in this design, which should be the result of an agreement between the stakeholders of the API, aims to reduce bottlenecks in the development process.

 ## How does `erf` help developing design-first RESTful services?